tsedio/tsed/docs/tutorials/bullmq.md

 }
 ```

-To register the job you now have to import it in the server so they can be detected.
+To register the job, you now need to import it into the server so that it can be detected.

 ```ts
 import {Configuration} from "@tsed/common";